-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of Comments received Summary of comments not accepted and reasons

-1 Public Meeting Non- On November 5, Decent, safe, All comments were

-targeted/broad 2019 a community affordable housing considered in the

-community focus group was held with an emphasis on prioritization of needs

-at Fargo City Hall housing for process.

-with a focus on vulnerable

-housing. populations and

-\ renters was

-highlighted as a high

-priority need.

-2 Public Meeting Non- On November 5, Affordable housing All comments were

-targeted/broad 2019 a residential and transportation considered in the

-community focus group was held were expressed as prioritization of needs

-at North Dakota State priority needs. process.

-University Richard H.

-Barry Hall in

-downtown Fargo.

-3 Public Meeting Non- On November 6, Transportation and All comments were

-targeted/broad 2019 a public Housing for considered in the

-community meeting focusing on vulnerable prioritization of needs

-community populations was process.

-perspectives was among the highest

-ranked priorities.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of Comments received Summary of comments not accepted and reasons 1 Public Meeting Non- targeted/broad community On November 5, 2019 a community focus group was held at Fargo City Hall with a focus on housing.
+Decent, safe, affordable housing with an emphasis on housing for vulnerable populations and renters was highlighted as a high priority need.
+All comments were considered in the prioritization of needs process.
+2 Public Meeting Non- targeted/broad community On November 5, 2019 a residential focus group was held at North Dakota State University's Richard H. Barry Hall in downtown Fargo.
+Affordable housing and transportation were expressed as priority needs.
+All comments were considered in the prioritization of needs process.
+3 Public Meeting Non- targeted/broad community On November 6, 2019 a public meeting focusing on community perspectives was Transportation and Housing for vulnerable populations was among the highest ranked priorities.
+All comments were considered in the prioritization of needs process.

 held at the Fargo

 Public Library.

 4 Public Meeting Non- On November 6, Providing financing All comments were

 targeted/broad 2019 a public for job training considered in the

 community meeting was held at programs and prioritization of needs

 the Fargo Public financing projects process.

 Library with a focus that increase jobs

 on Economic were cited as high

 Development. priority needs.

 5 Public Meeting Non- On December 15, No public comments No comments

 targeted/broad 2020 the Community received. received.

 community Development

 Committee met and

 was presented an

 update on the 2020-

 2024 Consolidated

 Plan and 2020 Action

 Plan.
 This is an open

 meeting and the

 public was notified.

-6 Newspaper Ad Non- On January 13 and N/A N/A
+6 Newspaper Ad Non- On January 13, 2021, [UPDATE AFTER N/A

-targeted/broad 20, 2021, a notice
+targeted/broad a notice was COMMENT PERIOD]

-community was published in The
+community published in The

 Forum seeking

 comment on the

 2020-2024

 Consolidated Plan

 and the 2020 Action

 Plan during the

 expedited 12-day

-comment period,
+comment period.

-which started January

-14, 2021.

-7 Public Hearing and Non- On January 25, 2021, No public comments All comments were
+7 Public Hearing and Non- On January 25, 2021, UPDATE AFTER All comments were

-Final Consideration targeted/broad the Fargo City received. considered in the
+Final Consideration targeted/broad the Fargo City HEARING] considered in the

 community Commission held a prioritization of needs

 public hearing and process.

 final consideration on

 the Consolidated Plan

-and Action Plan.
+(and Action Plan.
 The

 general public was

 notified and attended

 the Hearing.

-8 Interviews Targeted Outreach Ten interviews were All comments were All comments were
+8 Interviews Targeted Outreach Ten interviews were All comments were

-conducted with considered in the considered in the
+conducted with considered in the

-community prioritization of prioritization of needs
+community prioritization of needs

-stakeholders to gain needs process. process.
+stakeholders to gain process.

 expertise and on-the-

 ground

 understanding of

 community needs.

 9 Community Surveys Non- An internet-based The four barriers to All comments were

 targeted/broad survey was good housing considered in the

-community conducted to gain options in Fargo cited
+community conducted to gain options in Fargo cited prioritization of needs

-' , ,

-perspectives of most frequently prioritization of needs
+perspectives of most frequently process.

-community residents included: (1) cost of process.
+community residents included: (1) cost of

-and stakeholders. housing (2)
+and stakeholders. housing (2) Table 4 -

-The survey was concentration of
+The survey was concentration of Citizen

 available in English affordable housing

 and Spanish and only in certain areas

 made available for of the City, (3)

 three months.
 Over transportation and

 300 responses were access to public

 received. transportation, and

 (4) condition of

 housing units.

-Table 4 - Citizen Participation Outreach
+Participation Outreach